 Small-scale fisheries are multidimensional and as such their analysis requires an inter-, trans- and multi-disciplinary approach.
-TRADITION will combine cutting-edge biomolecular archaeology with palaeoecology, history and ethnography to tackle our specific objectives.
+TRADITION will combine cutting-edge biomolecular archaeology with palaeoecology, history, citizen knowledge and participatory analysis to tackle our specific objectives.

 Stable isotope analysis of skeletal remains offers the most direct and informative approach to study diet in the past.
 The δ13C, δ15N, δ34S values of bulk collagen and single amino acid of human and faunal bone remains will be analysed to reconstruct the diets of coastal populations from pre-Columbian to post-contact periods.
 Bayesian mixing models will provide the proportional dietary contributions of terrestrial, freshwater and marine resources.